FOREX-Dollar heads for third weekly gain as U.S. rate rise bets firm

 * Offshore yuan hits 6-year low

-LONDON, Oct 21 (Reuters) - The dollar was on course for its third consecutive week of gains against the basket of currencies used to measure its broader strength on Friday, driven to an eight month high by hardening expectations of a rise in interest rates in December.
+LONDON, Oct 21 (Reuters) - The dollar was on course for its third consecutive week of gains against the basket of currencies used to measure its broader strength on Friday, driven by hardening expectations of a rise in interest rates in December.

 In a year where investors have never really got close to fully pricing in a move, short-term U.S. rates now put a 75 percent probability on the Federal Reserve raising official borrowing costs for only the second time in more than a decade.